miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 It's not always smooth sailing.
 The carpet can be pulled out from under you, no matter how well you prepare.
 The idea is to make smart choices, so a good deal of what you know and your hard-won muscle memory and habits remain applicable.

+## Falling Out of Love with Hardware, Finding Magic Again

 I fell in love with the Amiga Computer some 30 years ago and have been trying to recapture that magic ever since.
 I've concluded that you shouldn't fall in love